bestit/flagception-sdk/README.md

 # Flagception
-**Feature toggle bundle on steroids!** Flagception is a simplest and powerful feature toggle library.
+Flagception is a simple and powerful feature toggle library.
 Only a few lines of configuration necessary - and still very flexible and expandable.

 [![Latest Stable Version](https://poser.pugx.org/flagception/flagception/v/stable)](https://packagist.org/packages/flagception/flagception)